 3. What Are The Qualities That A Software Support Engineer Needs To Be Successful?

-The response you provide for this question enables your interviewer to know whether you are aware of the qualities you should possess while working as a software support engineer.
+The response you provide to this question enables your interviewer to know whether you are aware of the qualities you should possess while working as a software support engineer.
 The best way to respond to this question is by listing a few qualities of a software support engineer as you align them with the needs of the employer.

 “A software support engineer must demonstrate strong troubleshooting, analytical, and problem-solving skills.
 He or she must also exercise strong organizational, customer service, and communication skills.
 Additionally, a software support engineer must have an ability to work independently and with a team and be attentive to details.”